Worldremit/blog-trace-context-management-public/README.md

 At WorldRemit, we use [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth), which provides Spring Boot auto-configuration for distributed tracing based on [Brave](https://github.com/openzipkin/brave), which is a distributed tracing instrumentation library.

-As the tracing is handled by Brave, we have to find a way to externalize the context to a format that can be easily serialized and persisted.
+We have to find a way to externalize the context to a format that can be easily serialized and persisted based on Brave API.

 ## Functional Programming